 Salinas and Carmel Rivers Basin Study - The District continued work on a Basin Study to evaluate future water demands and water supplies taking into account the effects of climate change.
 The area includes all the Salinas River Valley through Monterey and San Luis Obispo Counties, the Monterey Peninsula, and the Carmel River Basin.
-The US Bureau of Reclamation is providing \$1.8 million in grant funds for the effort.
-Study metrics and hydrologic modeling were carried out during 2020.
-The study, which began in 2017, is expected to be complete in 2022.
+The U.S. Bureau of Reclamation is providing \$1.8 million in grant funds for the effort.
+The study began in 2017 and expected to be completed in 2022.
+In 2021, study metrics and refining of hydrologic modeling of ASR operations were carried out.

-Well Permitting - MPWMD approved 2 amendments to Cal-Am Water Distribution Systems.
-The District issued 14 Confirmation of Exemptions for private properties that met criteria established in District Rules and Regulations.
+Well Permitting - MPWMD approved 2 amendments to Cal-Am Water Distribution Systems, one for the Wolter properties and the other for Moo Land Company.
+Nineteen Confirmation of Exemptions from the Water Distribution System permit requirements were issued for private properties that met criteria established in District Rules and Regulations.
 Applications were reviewed for potential impacts to the water resource system and other water users.